derekschrock/header2task/README.md

-Script to add taskwarrior task from mutt prompting the user for a description and annotate the task with the message's message-id.
+Script to add or list taskwarrior task from mutt prompting the user for a description and annotate the task with the message's message-id.

 add something like this to a muttrc file: